-Cyber attack hits BNP Paribas arm
+Cyber attack hits property arm of French bank BNP Paribas

-PARIS A global cyber attack has hit the property arm of France's biggest bank BNP Paribas (BNPP.PA), one of the largest financial institutions known to be affected by an extortion campaign that started in Russia and Ukraine before spreading.
+PARIS (Reuters) - A global cyber attack has hit the property arm of France's biggest bank BNP Paribas (BNPP.PA), one of the largest financial institutions known to be affected by an extortion campaign that started in Russia and Ukraine before spreading.

 The worldwide attack has disrupted computers at Russia's biggest oil company, Ukrainian banks and multinational firms with a virus similar to the ransomware that infected more than 300,000 computers last month.

-Among other French companies, retailer Auchan [AUCH.UL] said Tuesday's cyber attack had hit terminal payments in its stores in Ukraine but the incident was now over.

-French construction and building materials group St Gobain (SGOB.PA) said its systems were gradually returning to normal after the company fell victim to the cyber attack on Tuesday.

-The attack hit BNP's Real Estate subsidiary, a BNP spokesman told Reuters, after a person familiar with the matter had said that some staff computers were blocked on Tuesday due to the incident.
+The attack hit BNP's Real Estate subsidiary, a BNP Paribas spokeswoman told Reuters, after a person familiar with the matter had said that some staff computers were blocked on Tuesday due to the incident.

-"The necessary measures have been taken to rapidly contain the attack," he said.
+"The necessary measures have been taken to rapidly contain the attack," she said.

 BNP Paribas Real Estate provides advisory, property and investment management and development services mostly in Europe.